 I grew up in a Catholic family where we ate fish every Friday whether it was lent or not.
-My mom often made Tuna Cakes from canned tuna because it was economical with four kids in the family.
+My mom often made tuna Cakes from canned tuna because it was economical with four kids in the family.
 We also had the occasional treat of pizza.

 Most days, I like to think ahead and prep for dinner in advance because there is not always an abundance of time during the dinner hour.
 Many nights, we are eating at 7:30 pm after my son comes home from soccer practice.
 These fish taco bowls are perfect because the rice and other ingredients can be prepared in advance.
 The fish fillets are heated in the oven and dinner can be on the table in half an hour.

-Baha Fish Taco Bowls
+Baja Fish Taco Bowls

 - 8 Gordons Beer Battered Fish Fillets